 Standing 632 meters high, Shanghai Tower holds the crown for the tallest building in China.
 The skyscraper is the second tallest in the world behind UAE’s Burj Kalifa.

 An observation deck on the building’s 118th floor is the highest accessible point in Shanghai.
-It has become one of the most frequented tourist attractions in the city.
+It has become one of the most frequented tourist attractions in the city

 Ping An IFC in Shenzhen

 Ping An Finance Center was initially designed to stand 660 meters high, making it the tallest in China.
 The original design had a 60-meter spire at the top.
-The spire was later dropped off the plan during construction after concerns were raised on the security of a nearby airline.
+The spire was later dropped off the plan during construction after concerns were raised about the security of a nearby airline.